 Like most empires, the Ottomans went through peaks and troughs of size, power and influence.
 After a less than stellar first few decades in the 1600s, they found themselves on the up again in the 1680s.

-And so the Ottomans sought to succeed where Suleiman failed and set off to capture Vienna: a true jewel of the continent, a bastion of Christian Europe, and a vital strategic and trade asset.
+And so the Ottomans sought to succeed where Suleiman failed and set off to capture Vienna: a true jewel of the continent and a vital strategic and trade asset.

-To cut a long story short, Grand Vizier Kara Mustafa Pasha laid siege to Vienna on July 14th, 1683, with an army that far outnumbered the defenders.
+To cut a long story short, Grand Vizier Kara Mustafa Pasha laid siege to the city on July 14th, 1683, with an army that far outnumbered the defenders.